ivan-kleshnin/pathz/README.md

 }
 ```

-This can fix other libraries naively depending on `path` as well.
+This can fix other libraries naively depending on `path` btw.
 Other bundlers, like Browserify
-or Rollup, should support such replacement as well.
+or Rollup, should support such replacement.
+You can use this approach to keep `import P from "path"`
+or `import P from pathz/browser` instead.
+There's no support for Win-32 separators in Browser a.t.m.

 ## Motivation